 At the end of each season, the Athletics Department will hold an Athletics awards celebration for all of our athletes, coaches and their parents.

 The Student-Athlete of the Year Award is given to the one girl and boy who epitomize what it means to be a student and an athlete at Sea Crest School.
 Their work ethic, dedication, and determination have led to successes both on and off the playing fields.
 These students characterize the true meaning of sportsmanship by respecting their opponents, playing multiple positions, and encouraging their teammates.
 They are natural team leaders with positive attitudes that carry over into the classroom as well.
 To choose the two athletes, input is considered from all Middle School teachers, all coaches, and finally from the school administrative team.
 Sea Crest School puts character above all else in the final decision of this award.

 The Smith Cup is awarded to the one school each year that accumulates the most points from standings in the A-level league while participating in major sports offered in the S.S.I.L.
 These sports include cross country, volleyball, flag football, basketball, and soccer.
-Sea Crest School has held the cup for seven years running.
+Sea Crest School has held the cup for nine years running.

 Competing Small Schools Intermediate League (SSIL)

 The ultimate goal of the Small Schools Intermediate League (SSIL) is to provide and administer interscholastic competition by means of a constitution, bylaws, and an efficient organization while recognizing the importance of fair play and good sportsmanship.

 The SSIL is comprised of the following independent/public schools:

 - Alma Heights Christian School (Pacifica)